LuisFilipePedroso/Youtube---Data-map-pattern/README.md

 ## Data Map Pattern 🗾

-This is the code of my first video on youtube where I explain about Data Map Pattern and the difference between Data Map Pattern and MVC Pattern.
+This is the code of my first video on youtube where I explain about Data Map Pattern and the difference between Data Map Pattern and MVC Pattern and created a project using Data Map Pattern and another concepts like DTO, SoC and Dependency Inversion.

 ## Running